Lightweight object used for general-purpose animation via script, using Tweeners.

 SceneTreeTween is set to infinite looping (see set_loops).

-SceneTreeTween is removed (invalidated) after this signal is emitted, but it doesn't happen immediately, but on the next processing frame.
-Calling stop inside the signal callback will preserve the
+SceneTreeTween is removed (invalidated) in the next processing frame after this signal is emitted.
+Calling stop inside the signal callback will prevent the

 loop_finished ( int loop_count )